Vivan-Tejani/drishtiai/README.md

 ## Activity Timeline

-Total room motion over time, with flagged event windows shaded — gives an invigilator the whole session at a glance instead of scrubbing through raw footage.
+Total room motion over time, with flagged event windows shaded which gives an invigilator the whole session at a glance instead of scrubbing through raw footage.

 ![timeline](results/activity_timeline.png)